-Play-Play is a wonderful way to engage your dog, and keeps obedience skills sharp, especially if you ask your dog for some drops, sits, stays etc during the play.
-One of the things I do to initiate play with my dog, Dexter, is ask him, “do you want to play?”
+Play-Play is a wonderful way to engage your dog, and keeps obedience skills sharp, especially if you ask your dog for some drops, sits, stays, etc during the play.
+One of the things I do to initiate play with my dog, Dexter, is to ask him, “do you want to play?”
 If he perks up (he always does), we go over to his toy box.
 I ask him what he wants to play with.
-We snoop in the box together, I may pick something up like his fish, and say “fishy?”, if he doesn’t grab it, I grab something else, “tuggy?” and at some point he will either take the toy I offered, or offer one up himself.
+We snoop in the box together, I may pick something up like his fish, and say “fishy?” if he doesn’t grab it, I grab something else, “tuggy?” and at some point, he will either take the toy I offered, or offer one up himself.

 Chew Toys-I do the same thing with chew toys that I do with play.
 Dexter tends to be a bully stick, fish skin, or duck feet kind of dog.
 I keep a stash of different sized bully sticks in the closet, along with his other chews mentioned.
 I will pull them out, lay them down, and ask him, “which one?”
 I also tend to hold it while he chews, it’s a great bonding moment.
 If you have any resource guarding, please contact me for professional help.